rdk/p2rank/README.md

    mapping to predicted pockets, and a calibrated probability of being a ligand-binding residue
    * PyMol and ChimeraX visualizations in `visualizations/` directory (`.pml` and `.cxc` scripts with data files in `data/`)
      * generating visualizations can be turned off by `-visualizations 0` parameter
+     * `-vis_renderers 'pymol,chimerax'` parameter can be used to turn individual visualization renderers on/off
-     * coordinates of the SAS points can be found in `visualizations/data/<struct_file>_points.pdb.gz`.
+     * coordinates of SAS points can be found in `visualizations/data/<struct_file>_points.pdb.gz`.
 There the "Residue sequence number" (23-26 of HETATM record) corresponds to the rank of the corresponding pocket (points with value 0 don't belong to any pocket)
      * `-vis_copy_proteins 0` parameter can be used to turn off copying of protein structures to the visualizations directory (faster but visualizations won't be portable)